 Click on the ‘Action‘ tab and select ‘Add legacy hardware‘

-When prompted, choose the recommended option to search for legacy hardware.
+When prompted, choose the recommended option to search for legacy hardware from the windows 10 device manager menu.
+This should locate and reinstall the Realtek HD Audio Manager.

-Restart your PC and check to see if your Realtek HD Audio Manager is working as intended.
+Restart your PC and check to see if your Realtek HD Audio Manager is working as intended and that your high definition audio sounds as it did before the issue.